top of page

 What causes menopause?

-Menopause simply means the end of menstrual cycles and fertility due to diminished ovarian function and estrogen production.
+Menopause simply means the end of menstrual cycles and fertility due to diminished ovarian function and oestrogen production.

 It results from natural age-related declines in reproductive hormones.